mattst/sublime-single-trailing-new-line/README.md

 - It can be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

-- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting are also included.
+- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting, and to set the enable for all syntaxes setting to true and false, are also included.

 ### Requirements